ChuckMoe/material-combination-system/README.md

-# Alchemical Point Buy System
+# Material Combination System
 ## Intention
-I wanted to create a system agnostic alchemical system for rpg's.
+I wanted to create a system agnostic material combination system for rpg's.
-It should be reproducible, explainable and give players the option to experiment on their own.
+Every recipe should reproducible, explainable and give players the option to experiment on their own.

 ## Features